doc4d/docs/docs/commands/session.md

 ## Description

-The `Session` command <!-- REF #_command_.Session.Summary -->returns the `Session` object corresponding to the current user session<!-- END REF -->.
+The `Session` command <!-- REF #_command_.Session.Summary -->returns the `Session` object corresponding to the current user session in the current execution context<!-- END REF -->.

 Depending on the process from which the command is called, the current user session can be:

 - a web session (when [scalable sessions are enabled](WebServer/sessions.md#enabling-web-sessions)),
-- a remote client session,
+- a remote client session (on the server),
 - the stored procedures session,
-- the *designer* session in a standalone application.
+- a standalone session.

 For more information, see the [Session types](../API/SessionClass.md#session-types) paragraph.

-If the command is called from a non supported context (e.g. scalable sessions disabled), it returns *Null*.
+If the command is called from a non supported context (e.g. scalable sessions disabled or a remote 4D), it returns *Null*.

-## Web sessions
+### Web sessions

 The `Session` object of web sessions is available from any web process: